gkapfham/curriculum-vitae/README.md

 [moutonf/CV](https://github.com/moutonf/CV), which uses revised versions of the [moderncv](https://www.ctan.org/pkg/moderncv) and [moderntimeline](https://github.com/raphink/moderntimeline) packages.
 As this document is my own customized professional portfolio, I ask that, if you use it as inspiration or for reference, you suitably customize it for your own purposes.
-Whenever possible, I would appreciate it if you mention that you used my CV as a template when creating your document.
+If you find this example useful, I would appreciate it if, in addition to starring the repository, you mention that you used my CV as a template when creating your document.

-### Programming Environment
+### Development Environment

 The curriculum vitae is compiled on an Ubuntu 14.04 LTS workstation using `pdflatex` and `biber`.
-You may also compile the paper to a PDF file using a wide variety of other tools, such as `latexmk`.
+You may also compile the CV to a PDF file using a wide variety of other tools, such as `latexmk`.
 You may view the resulting PDF file for my CV by visiting my [web site](http://www.cs.allegheny.edu/sites/gkapfham) and downloading it from the main page.
 If you are unable to compile create the CV with your development tools and your execution environment, then please open a new issue and I will attempt to resolve your concerns.